 Compared to a handwritten signature, it is much more difficult to forge a digital signature, provided the keys used to create the digital signature are kept secure.

 The real value is in saving time and avoiding the paper, and keeping your data electronic.

 Digital signatures are based on cryptographic technology.
 One can generate two mathematically linked keys using an algorithm.
 These keys are called private and public keys.

 To create a digital signature, signing software creates something called a hash of the electronic data to be signed.
 This hash is then encrypted using the private key.

 The digital signature consists of this encrypted hash, a hashing algorithm along with some other details.

 You may notice that it is the hash that is encrypted instead of the entire document.

-So instead of encrypting random length document, it is considered easier to encrypt fixed length hash.
+So instead of encrypting a random length document, it is considered easier to encrypt the fixed-length hash.